-It’s irreversible, and mistakes happen.
+3. It’s irreversible, and mistakes happen

-Execution is the ultimate, irrevocable punishment: the risk of executing an innocent person can never be eliminated.
-And such mistakes cannot be unmade.
+Execution is the ultimate, irrevocable punishment: the risk of executing an innocent person can never be eliminated, and such mistakes cannot be unmade.

-It’s often used within skewed justice systems.
+4. It’s often used within unfair justice systems

 The countries executing the most people are often the same countries about which we have serious concerns regarding the fairness of their judicial systems.